 3. Combining Multiple Techniques

 In some cases, you might need to combine multiple techniques to eliminate negative exponents.
-For example, you might need to distribute exponents, combine terms with the same base, and then apply the reciprocal rule.
+As an example, you might need to distribute exponents, combine terms with the same base, and then apply the reciprocal rule.

 Example: